skip to main content

 I am currently working on the application of decision theory to empirical studies, especially discrete choice analysis.
 Click here to read my full profile.

-• "Random utility models with Unobservable Alternatives" (joint with Alec Sandroni and Haruki Kono) is now conditionally accepted at American Economic Review.
+• "Random utility models with Unobservable Alternatives" (joint with Alec Sandroni and Haruki Kono) is published at American Economic Review.
 For the presentation of the paper: see the following link video.

 • My coauthors and I are finished a new paper "Random Utility with Aggregation" (joint with Yuexin Liao and Alec Sandroni).

 • I am seeking a Research Assistant and have revised the details for the RA and SURF opportunities.
 Alec Sandroni collaborated with me through SURF for four years before joining MIT as a graduate student.
-More recently, Yuexin Liao, a senior mathematics student at Caltech, became part of our team.
+Article about SURF project with Alec